Workshop SponsorshipIf you are interested in sponsoring the Scaling Bitcoin Workshop, please contact: firstname.lastname@example.org

 Call for Proposals to Work-in-progress (WIP) and informative sessions

-Scaling Bitcoin Kaizen will include a session for sharing technological progress updates and information to help further thinking and discussions on scalability.
+Scaling Bitcoin Yesod will include a session for sharing technological progress updates and information to help further thinking and discussions on scalability.

-We encourage anyone attending Scaling Bitcoin Kaizen 2018 in Tokyo who is interested in presenting their progress/idea/information to submit a proposal with name, title, affiliation and abstract up to 1 page.
+We encourage anyone attending Scaling Bitcoin Yesod 2019 in Tel Aviv who is interested in presenting their progress/idea/information to submit a proposal with name, title, affiliation and abstract up to 1 page.
 The submission deadline is 2019-08-10 23:59 UTC.
 The time allotment for each presentation will be decided based on the total number of submissions and their contents.

 As with general presentations, any advertisement, information regarding specific businesses, or ICOs will not be acceptable.
 The WIP session will be strictly focused on technical discussion.